 The University is very supportive of disabled students and it is clear that living arrangements for disabled students at University are extremely important.
+If you have applied by the deadline specified on our website, we will try and allocate a room that meets your requirements where possible.
+Our adapted rooms are located on campus and within walking distance across several of our halls.

 Changes to the Disabled Students Allowance (DSA)